hars-21/Wanderlust/README.md

 **Live Project**

-You can view the deployed version of the project here: https://wanderlust-a7i8.onrender.com/listings
+You can view the deployed version of the project [here.](https://wanderlust-a7i8.onrender.com/listings)

 **Project Structure**